-Technically this island is Australia’s island, however it’s part of the subantarctic islands.
+Technically this island is Australia’s island, however, it’s part of the subantarctic islands.
 This long narrow island is packed with wildlife.
-It was formally proclaimed a Nature Reserve in 1978 and the Tasmanian Parks and Wildlife Service operates a year round research and management programs on the island.
-There are currently 3 rangers there doing work and they greeted us to the Isthmus on a windy afternoon.
-The rangers led us on a tour of the Australian research base (aprox.
-40 people) where scientists conduct research on the island.
+It was formally proclaimed a Nature Reserve in 1978 and the Tasmanian Parks and Wildlife Service operates a year-round research and management program on the island.
+There are currently 3 rangers there doing work and they greeted us at the Isthmus on a windy afternoon.
+The rangers led us on a tour of the Australian research base (approx. 40 people) where scientists conduct research on the island.

 As you plan your vacation and various adventure travel activities in New Zealand, don’t overlook the remote New Zealand Islands.
 If you think the South Island is breathtaking, then you’ll be blown away by the subantarctic islands and wildlife.